rkgIITBh/data-structures.github.io/HTML/graphRepresentation.md

 Assume that graph has two connected components.
 Consider any one of the connected components.
 Since, the degree of each vertex is at least <i>(n-1)/2</i>, each vertex is connected to <i>(n-1)/2</i>
 other vertices.
 It implies that the connected component has at least <i>(n-1)/2 + 1 = (n+1)/2</i>
 vertices.
-The total number of vertices in the graph will be equal to the sum of the vertices in two connected components which is <i>(n+1)/2 + (n+1)/2 = n+1</i>.
+The total number of vertices in the graph is equal to the sum of the vertices in two connected components.
+It at least equal to <i>(n+1)/2 + (n+1)/2 = n+1</i>.
 However, by assumption,  the total number of vertices cannot exceed <i>n</i>.
-Therefore, the graph must have only one connected component.
+Therefore, the graph must be connected.

 A graph essentially represents relationships between objects or things.
 We can use a matrix to capture relationships between objects.
 Therefore, the standard form for computer representation of a graph with